amenpunk/DashboardPHP/README.md

-# Simple dashboard maked in php mssql and chartjs
+# Dashboard maked in php mssql and chartjs

 ![description](cut.png)